EuroTUG/eurotug.github.io/index.md

 ## About the meeting

 ---
-**UPDATE**

-Due to current evolution of the SARS‑CoV‑2 pandemic in Germany, we have decided to hold the EuroTUG 2022 as a _purely virtual_ meeting.
+**UPDATE:** Due to current evolution of the SARS‑CoV‑2 pandemic in Germany, we have decided to hold the EuroTUG 2022 as a _purely virtual_ meeting.

 ---